By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Phrenologist and Scientific Character Reader from the head, face or hands, may be consulted at the Cobden Temperance Hotel, 5 Pontmorglais, Merthy.
 Opening day Tuesday, 15th December instant, at 10.30 a.m.
 Fees from 1s, and 2s.
 6d.

-The “qualifications” (P.P.S.I., F.T.S.) would connect to the pseudo-scientific endeavour in which he was involved over the years, mostly on Paignton Pier on the Devon coast near Torquay.
+The “qualifications” (P.P.S.I., F.T.S.) would connect to the pseudo-scientific endeavour in which he was involved, mostly on Paignton Pier on the Devon coast near Torquay.

 Albert Card’s prognostications separated gullible people from their money.
 Many other “practitioners” joined the money-making racket.